Mucky Pup: Post-Mucky Pup

 In 1998, Chris and John Milnes formed a band named Bully with Bill Bergmann and Kevin Powers.
 Bully was an attempt to continue recording together without the Mucky Pup name which they felt, at the time, had run its course.
 This lineup recorded a five-song demo consisting of the final original Mucky Pup material but no album ever materialized.
 The songs were retroactively made Mucky Pup songs when included on the 2012 re-release of Five Guys In A Really Hot Garage and referred to as the Straight Outta' Jersey EP.

 Also in 1998, Dan Nastasi and John Milnes joined forces with former Mucky Pup and Dog Eat Dog bandmates Dave Neabore and Sean Kilkenny, to become All Boro Kings.
 The project was a throwback to the early days of Dog Eat Dog, as it focused on the hardcore style that Dog Eat Dog had originally displayed on their first two releases.
 The band quickly signed with Century Media Records who released their debut album Just For The Fun Of It in 2002.
 The album was released exclusively in Europe due to the strong European fan base the members had in their other bands.
 The band would also appear on several compilation albums.
 The band played most of their shows in and around New Jersey before embarking on one European tour with Biohazard, Agnostic Front, Hatebreed, Discipline, Death Threat and Born From Pain, as part of the Eastpak Resistance Tour.
 In 2004, All Boro Kings quietly disbanded.

-In 2005, Kevin Powers co-directed the music video for the Bloodhound Gang's song "Uhn Tiss Uhn Tiss Uhn Tiss", the second single from their Hefty Fine album.
+In 2005, Kevin Powers co-directed the music video for the Bloodhound Gang song "Uhn Tiss Uhn Tiss Uhn Tiss", the second single from their Hefty Fine album.

 In 2013 Bill Bergmann along with Dylan Gadino and Derek Gadino formed Robots and Monsters.
 Soon after their debut album Down to Ash was recorded, they enlisted former bandmate Kevin Powers for drumming duties.

 Robots and Monsters went on to release the follow-up Nothing to Fear, Nothing to Fight in 2016.